Relative tensor products and Koszul duality in monoidal oo-categories: The case of the twisted arrow category

-be an algebra lying over $(A,B)\in \Alg(\C_\aA) \times \Alg(\C_\aA^\op)$.
-Assume $B$ is a trivial algebra and $\C^\otimes$ admits realizations of $A$-bar constructions $\otimes$-compatibly (\cref{m24j0} applied to $\C^\otimes$ regarded as a $\BM$-monoidal category as in \cref{LM_to_BM_monoidal_construction}).
-Then $\TwArr(\C)^\otimes$ admits realizations of $M$-bar constructions $\otimes$-compatibly. \end{cor} \begin{proof} We regard all $\LM$-monoidal categories as $\BM$-monoidal (\cref{LM_to_BM_monoidal_construction}).
+\begin{proof} We regard all $\LM$-monoidal categories as $\BM$-monoidal (\cref{LM_to_BM_monoidal_construction}).
 In order to simplify the ensuing division into cases, we introduce some notation.
 We define a partial composition law on the set $C=\{0,\mM, 1\}$ of colors of $\BM^\otimes$ by

 and a relation by $i <j$ if the product $ij$ is defined.

 We first verify condition (1) of \cref{m24j0} (existence of realizations).
 Let $(X,Y)$ be an $(L,M,R)$-module in $\TwArr(\Cc)^\otimes$ with $L \in \Alg \TwArr(\Cc_0)$ and $R \in \Alg \TwArr(\Cc_ r)$ ($r = 0$ or $1$).
 There's a unique color $i \in C$ with $0<i<r$.
 Moreover, $Y$ belongs to $\TwArr(\Cc_i)$ and $0i=i$ so that for all $n \ge 0$, $X \otimes M^{\otimes n} \otimes Y$ belongs again to $\TwArr(\Cc_i)$.
 Consider the diagrams